dodog/orphycleaner/README.md

 ## Overview

 OrphyCleaner GUI is a small desktop utility that scans your home directory for configuration folders that may be "orphaned" — meaning they belong to applications that are no longer installed or in use.
 It helps you identify and clean up these leftover folders to keep your system tidy.

-It is intended for Manjaro and other Arch-based Linux distributions.
+This app is intended for Manjaro and other Arch-based Linux distributions.
 Feel free to modify it for your Linux distribution.

 Do you find OrphyCleaner useful?
 Buy me a [coffee ☕](https://ko-fi.com/dodog)